-Concentration of Credit Risk - Financial instruments that potentially subject the Company to a significant concentration of credit risk consist of cash.
+Concentration of Credit Risk -- Financial instruments that potentially subject the Company to a significant concentration of credit risk consist of cash.
 The Company maintains its cash balances with one major commercial bank, J. P. Morgan Chase Bank.
 The balances are insured by the Federal Deposit Insurance Corporation up to \$250,000.
-As a result, \$317,249 of the Company's cash balances as of December 31, 2009 is not covered by the FDIC.
+As a result, \$317,249 of the Company's cash balances is not covered by the FDIC.